Usage¶

 v1¶

-API supports all current features of pinnwand
+The v1 API supports all current features of pinnwand including multi

 file pastes.
 It currently has three endpoints.
 All of which take JSON bodies